-The University of Nebraska-Lincoln has received more than $11 million in total philanthropic support from Johnny Carson, a 1949 graduate of the University, and the Johnny Carson Foundation.
+The University of Nebraska-Lincoln has received more than $33 million in total philanthropic support from Johnny Carson, a 1949 graduate of the University, and the Johnny Carson Foundation.

 In November 2004, the University announced a $5.3 million gift from Carson to support the theatre and film programs in the Hixson-Lied College of Fine and Performing Arts.
 Of that gift, $4.3 million is for renovation and expansion of the Temple Building at UNL, home to the theatre program and where Carson studied radio.
 Another $1 million created an endowment to keep performance spaces current with latest advances in lighting and sound technologies.

 In July 2005, the University received a $5 million gift from the estate of Carson for endowed support of programs in theatre, film and broadcasting.
 The bequest establishes the Johnny Carson Fund for Theatre, Film and Broadcasting.
 Annual income from the endowment will provide support to the Johnny Carson School of Theatre and Film in the Hixson-Lied College of Fine and Performing Arts and the broadcast program in the College of Journalism and Mass Communications.

 In November 2011, the Foundation announced another $1 million gift to create the Johnny Carson Opportunity Scholarship Fund.
 The permanently endowed scholarship fund will annually benefit students in the Hixson-Lied College who are graduates of high schools in Nebraska, with preference being given for students in the Johnny Carson School of Theatre and Film.
 An additional $1.25 million has been received since then from the Johnny Carson Foundation to support this scholarship fund.